Minimal models for $g-2$ and dark matter confront asymptotic safety: Phenomenology

 The fermion mass parameters can be further constrained by the calculation of the DM relic density, which we perform with \texttt{micrOMEGAs v4.3.1}\cite{Belanger:2013oya}.
 The parameter space allowed at $2\,\sigma$ (including a $\sim10\%$ theory error) is shown in green.
 Since the quartic couplings in the scalar potentials are assumed to be negligibly small (see discussion in \refsec{sec:DM} and Appendix~\ref{app:scal_M1}), there remain two main mechanisms to reduce the relic abundance in the early Universe: bulk annihilation into muons via $t$-channel exchange of a VL fermion, and coannihilation of the scalar WIMP with the lightest VL fermion.
 The latter predominates in two narrow stripes of the parameter space where $m_E \approx m_S$, or $m_F \approx m_S$, and the second heavy fermion is effectively decoupled at a higher scale.
-In this case one can neglect the mixing of \refeq{physmas}: $F'(E')$ couples to $S$ with a close-to-pure $Y_L(Y_R)$ and the $p$-wave term dominates the annihilation cross section, leading to its strong suppression at freeze out\cite{Fukushima:2014yia}.
+In this case one can neglect the mixing of \refeq{physmas}: the coupling of $F'\,(E')$ to $S$ is a close-to-pure $Y_L\,(Y_R)$ and the $p$-wave term dominates the annihilation cross section, leading to its strong suppression at freeze out\cite{Fukushima:2014yia}.
 The correct \abund\ can thus be obtained only if the scalar and fermion next to it in mass coannihilate.
 The typical mass splitting between the scalar and the lightest charged fermion is about a dozen GeV, so that when combined with the LEP limit the requirement to reproduce simultaneously the correct \abund\ and \deltagmtwomu\ yields the lower bound $m_S\gsim 88\gev$.

-The bulk can make up for the full relic density budget for NP masses not far above the EWSB and large coupling, or for nonnegligible fermion mixing.
+The bulk can make up for the full relic density budget for NP masses not far above the EWSB and large Yukawa couplings, or for nonnegligible fermion mixing.
 This can be seen in \reffig{fig:model1Dm}(a) for $m_S< m_E \approx m_F$, where the mixing of the two heavy fermions induces $s$-wave annihilation of the WIMP, and for $m_E\approx 200\gev\ll m_F$, as the coupling of relevance is there $Y_R=0.91$.
-Conversely, \reffig{fig:model1Dm}(c) shows that, for large $m_S$, only the coannihilation of the WIMP with the doublet $F$ is efficient enough to reduce the relic abundance in the early Universe, as the fermions in $F$ can yield to the massive gauge bosons of the SM, enhancing the cross section.
+Conversely, \reffig{fig:model1Dm}(c) shows that, for large $m_S$, only the coannihilation of the WIMP with the doublet $F$ is efficient enough to reduce the relic abundance in the early Universe, as the fermions in $F$ can annihilate into the massive gauge bosons of the SM, enhancing the cross section.

 Further constraints on the $M_1$ mass spectrum arise from collider searches.
 Charged fermions, $E^{\pm}$, can be produced at the LHC via Drell-Yan processes and subsequently decay as $E^\pm\to S\,\mu^{\pm}$, where the final-state scalar escapes undetected and adds to the missing energy (MET).
 This scenario can therefore be tested by employing dedicated LHC searches for the production of heavy NP particles, MET and 2 muons in the final state.
 If final-state leptons are ``hard'' ($p_T>10\gev$), the strongest exclusion bound comes from ATLAS, in the search for electroweak production of charginos, sleptons, and neutralinos, based on $139\invfb$ of data\cite{Aad:2019vnb}.
 The most relevant simplified model employed by the experimental collaboration assumes that all supersymmetric particles but the lightest slepton $\tilde{l}^{\pm}$, and neutralino $\tilde{\chi}^0$ are decoupled, with $\textrm{BR}(\tilde{l}^\pm\to \tilde{\chi}^0\, \mu^{\pm})=100\%$.